What is the Taipei MRT?

 Light Colour Lines

-The light colour lines are temporary, short-distance branch lines, hence the light colour.
+The light colour lines are short-distance branch lines, hence the light colour.
 These lines are of limited interest to visitors except possibly the Xinbeitou Branch of the red line to visit hot springs.

 Where are the Best Attractions?